-Over the past Thursday, May 14, 2025, four M-class flares and one X2.5-class flare occurred on the Sun.
+Over the past Thursday, May 14, 2025, four class M flares and one class X2.5 flare occurred on the Sun.

-Earlier on Wednesday, the same area of the solar surface produced three other M-class bursts — M5.3, M1.2, and M7.7, as well as one extreme X2.5-class flare.
+Earlier on Wednesday, the same area of the solar surface generated three other class M flares — M5.3, M1.2 and M7.7, as well as one extreme class X2.5 flare.

-Solar flares are classified by the intensity of X-ray radiation reaching Earth's orbit.
+Solar flares are classified according to the intensity of X-ray radiation reaching Earth's orbit.
 The scale includes five categories: from a minimum of A0.0 (10 nanowatts/m²) to a maximum of X, where each subsequent class is ten times more powerful than the previous one.
-Powerful energy emissions are often accompanied by coronal mass ejections — clouds of charged particles that, when reaching our planet, cause geomagnetic storms.
+Powerful energy emissions are often accompanied by coronal mass ejections — clouds of charged particles which, when reaching our planet, cause geomagnetic storms.

 If the ejected plasma cloud collides with the Earth's magnetosphere, magnetic storms of level G3–G4 may begin in the coming days.
 Strong magnetic storms can disrupt navigation, cause failures in radio transmissions, and even damage transformers.

-According to current geophysical forecasts, powerful magnetic storms are not expected.
-The main mass of solar matter is moving towards Mars, located at an angle of about 70 degrees to the Sun–Earth line.
+According to current forecasts from geophysicists, powerful magnetic storms are not expected.
+The bulk of the solar matter is moving towards Mars, located at an angle of about 70 degrees to the Sun–Earth line.
 The Red Planet is likely to collide with a stream of plasma in the coming days.
 On Earth, the geomagnetic situation remains stable — the forecast maintains a "green" level.
-Minor fluctuations are associated with the natural dynamics of the solar wind, not with the latest flares.
+Minor fluctuations are associated with the natural dynamics of the solar wind, and not with the latest flares.

 Read more on the topic: